RustCrypto/utils/cmov/README.md

 sidechannels introduced by branch prediction or other speculative execution features.

-Intel has confirmed that all extant CPUs implement the CMOV family of instructions in constant-time, and that this property will hold for future Intel CPUs as well.

-This crate provides wrappers for the CMOV/CSEL instructions implemented using inline assembly as stabilized in Rust 1.59.
-This means the implementation is a black box that will not be rewritten by e.g. LLVM's architecture-specific lowerings, such as the [x86-cmov-conversion] pass.
+This crate provides wrappers for the CMOV/CSEL instructions implemented using inline `asm!`, which means the implementation is a black box that will not be rewritten by e.g. LLVM's architecture-specific lowerings, such as the [x86-cmov-conversion] pass.

 ## Supported target architectures

-This crate provides guaranteed constant-time operation using inline assembly on the following CPU architectures:
+This crate provides guaranteed constant-time operation using inline `asm!` on the following CPU architectures:

 - [x] `x86` (`CMOVZ`, `CMOVNZ`)